csobent/School_District_Analysis/README.md

 ## Results: Using bulleted lists and images of DataFrames as support, address the following questions:

 - ### How is the district summary affected?
+While looking at the district summary, we can see the subtle differences in the average math scores and in the passing math, reading, and overall percentages.
+For the average math score, there is approximately a 0.1 difference in the scores; 79.0 in the original and 78.9 in the Thomas Analysis.
+For the passing math percentage, there is approximately a 0.2 difference in the percentages; 75% in the original and 74.8% in the Thomas Analysis.
+For the passing reading percentage, there is approximately a 0.3 difference in the percentages; 86% in the original and 85.7% in the Thomas Analysis.
+For the overall passing percentage, there is approximately a 0.1 difference in the percentages; 65% in the original and 64.9% in the Thomas Analysis.
+Overall, the Thomas Analysis has a slight change from the original.

 - ### How is the school summary affected?